 A National Evaluation of Parent Teacher Home Visits 2017-2018

-Three studies across four regions (CA, CO, NV & DC) is currently in process by researchers at RTI and Johns Hopkins University.
+Three studies across four regions are currently in process by researchers at RTI and Johns Hopkins University.

 John Hopkins Study Report 2015: PTHVP-model Home Visits Make Significant Impact on Student Outcomes